-All divisional charts originate from natal birth chart also known as D-1.
-Where rising degrees of ascendant decides the ascendant of all divisional charts and same way planetary degrees of 9 planets in natal birth chart decides the position of planets in the divisional chart.
+All divisional charts originate from natal birth charts also known as D-1.
+Where rising degrees of ascendant decide the ascendant of all divisional charts and same way planetary degrees of 9 planets in natal birth chart decides the position of planets in the divisional chart.

 There are two major ways you can construct Divisional charts for a Horoscope:

-- With astrology software- it is the easiest way to construct a divisional chart, just put birth details and within few seconds you will get your Divisional charts ready.
-You can use this navamsa chart calculator to generate navamsa chart.
+- With astrology software- it is the easiest way to construct a divisional chart, just put birth details and within a few seconds, you will get your Divisional charts ready.
+You can use this navamsa chart calculator to generate a navamsa chart.

-For example, table given below can be used to construct navamsa (d-9) for any horoscope.
+For example, the table given below can be used to construct navamsa (d-9) for any horoscope.

 Same way for other divisional charts separate tables can be used and you can easily drive the position of planets for that particular divisional chart.